Mughalchak: Origins and the Mughalchak Misl

+Alliance with the Sukerchakia Misl

-Hari Ram Gupta accounts that in the mid-18th century, in order to establish and strengthen the Sukerchakia Misl, Ranjit Singh's grandfather Charat Singh made four major matrimonial alliances, one of which was made with the Mann Sardars of Mughalchak.
-Sardar "Charat Singh's son Mahan Singh was married to the daughter of Sardar Jai Singh Mann of Mogalchak".
-Sardar Jai Singh Mann was the Sardar of the Mughalchak Misal, and led his forces alongside Sardar Charat Singh, the Sardar of the Sukerchakia Misl, in the military expeditions of Tsa Khel, Pindi Bhattiari, Gujrat, and Sialkot.
-Sardar Jai Singh Mann, with his younger brothers, Sardar Nar singh Mann, Sardar Mana Singh Mann, and Sardar Pahar Singh Mann, also marched with his forces to Jammu with Sardar Maha Singh when in 1780 the Sukerchakia and Mogalchak forces defeated Raja Brij Raj Deo.
-The union of marriage between the Sardar Charat Singh's son and Sardar Jai Singh Mann's daughter helped unite Mogalchaks and Sukerchakias, keeping in line with sardar Charat Singh's bid to strengthen the Sukerchakias misal.
-Other key matrimonial alliances made by Sardar Charat Singh were as with the Sardars Sohel Singh and Sahib Singh of the Bhangi Misl, and Sardar Dal Singh of Akālgarh.
+Hari Ram Gupta records that in the mid-18th century, in order to establish and strengthen the Sukerchakia Misl, Ranjit Singh's grandfather Charat Singh contracted four major matrimonial alliances, one of which was with the Mann Sardars of Mughalchak.
+Specifically, Sardar Charat Singh's son Mahan Singh married the daughter of Sardar Jai Singh Mann of Mughalchak.
+This union served to consolidate the alliance between the Mughalchak and Sukerchakia misls.
+The other principal matrimonial alliances contracted by Sardar Charat Singh were with Sardars Sohel Singh and Sahib Singh of the Bhangi Misl, and Sardar Dal Singh of Akalgarh.

+Under the Sikh Empire

-Lepel H. Griffin records that the Mann Sardars were very powerful and continued to hold great prestige and fame even after the rise of Maharaja Ranjit Singh, and "at one point there were no fewer than twenty-two members of it holding key military appointments of great trust and honour".
-Griffin further articulates that Ranjit Singh "often used to say that the Man Sardars were his "Wari Ka Tewar"," interpreted by Griffin as either 'the jewels of his court' or 'his best suit of clothes'.
+Lepel H. Griffin records that the Mann Sardars retained great prestige even after the rise of Maharaja Ranjit Singh, noting that at one point there were no fewer than twenty-two members of the family holding key military appointments of great trust and honour.
+Griffin also records that Ranjit Singh frequently referred to the Mann Sardars as his "Wari Ka Tewar", which Griffin rendered as "the jewels of his court".

+Griffin also recorded the following observation, attributed to contemporaries, regarding three prominent Punjab families: that the Attariwala Sardars were "brave and faithless", the Mann Sardars "handsome, gallant and true", and the Majithias "wise and timid".